MrYsLab/python_banyan/docs/example9.md

    179	            print('Loop Time = ' + str(loop_time) + ' seconds\n')
    180	            print('************************************************************')
 ```
-## find_socket
+### find_socket

-The ***find_socket*** method accepts a backplane name as specified in the routing
+The ***find_socket*** method accepts a backplane name specified in the routing
-specification table, and a socket type (publisher or subscriber) as input parameters.
+ specification table and a socket type (publisher or subscriber) as input parameters.
 It returns
-a socket connection for publishing messages to, or receiving messages from the specified backplane.
+a socket connection for publishing messages to or receiving messages from the specified backplane.

 ```
    182	    def find_socket(self, backplane, socket_type):